AT2112/stud-bot/README.md

-To run OCR module of the bot you need to download Tesseract OCR and chromedriver.exe
+To run OCR module of the bot you need to download Tesseract OCR and to run parser you need a chromedriver.exe